ogait001/academic-profile/_posts/2026-05-21-eves-algorithm.md

 > "My name is Legion, for we are many."
 > -- Mark 5:9

 Original temptation offered counterfeit ontology.
 Original sin accepted it.

 This essay is not a critique of technology in the ordinary sense, nor a work of biblical exegesis in the strict sense.
 It is a philosophical-theological reading of a structural resemblance: the possibility that contemporary algorithmic systems have not invented a new temptation, but industrialized an ancient one.
 What follows is an argument about perception, mediation, and the architectures within which human willing takes shape.

-There is a moment in Genesis 3 that tends to be read as the climax of a moral drama -- the choosing of disobedience, the violation of a prohibition.
-But if you read more slowly, what strikes you is not the drama.
-It is the absence of drama.
-There is no recorded anguish.
-No moment of visible struggle.
-The text does not say Eve argued with herself and lost.
-It says she *saw* -- and the rest followed.

-Saw.
-Desired.
-Took.
-Ate.
-Gave.

-Five steps.
-Each one frictionless.
-No gap between them large enough to be called a decision.

-The same five steps now run, at industrial scale, billions of times a day.
-The feed appears.
-The reel arrests attention.
-The content is consumed.
-The share button is pressed.
-A tragedy, an advertisement, and a friend's vacation photo occupy identical uniform boxes.
-Everything flattened to the same plane.
-Nothing requiring the kind of pause in which a genuine choice might form.

-The scroll did not invent this sequence.
-It inherited it.
-What the following essay argues is that the original temptation was not primarily a moral event -- a test of obedience that humanity failed.
-It was a topological proposal: a reorganization of the creature's relationship to reality, to perception, and to the site where genuine encounter with the divine becomes possible.
-The algorithm is the most efficient instrument ever built for accepting that proposal at scale.

 ## Table of Contents